 While we leave the possibility open in our model to any possible input/output system, we will be particularly interested in (and restrict further discussion to) systems with a homogenous repeating structure, \emph{e.g.} $n$ spin$-1/2$ particles each with Hamiltonian $\sigma_z$ and pairwise Ising interaction.

 Finally, the sole purpose of the control subsystem is to provide a \emph{locus} for the computation itself.
-It mediates between the battery and the input/output system, and peforms the computation itself by drawing power from the former, and applying an external Hamiltonian to the later.
-This Hamiltonian $H(t)$ is time dependant, and arbitrarily chosen based on the computation to be performed.
+It mediates between the battery and the input/output system, and performs the computation itself by drawing power from the former, and applying an external Hamiltonian to the latter.
+This Hamiltonian $H(t)$ is time dependent, and arbitrarily chosen based on the computation to be performed.
 As mentioned in the main text, in order to maintain the meaningfulness of algorithmic time complexity within our model we must bound $p\left(H(t)\right)$ from above.
-Our bound $\tau(n)$ is dependant on $n$ to allow for parallel computation (performing multiple gates on different qubits at the same time).
+Our bound $\tau(n)$ is dependent on $n$ to allow for parallel computation (performing multiple gates on different qubits at the same time).
 If we further limit $\tau$ to be a constant independent of $n$ we can define a \emph{sequential} computing machine.
 In this paper we focus on the more general (parallel) model.

-Tied to computation are the concepts \emph{problem} and \emph{algorithm}.
-In theoretical computer science it is common to focus attention to \emph{decision problems,} and algorithms that solve these.
-This is inadaquate for our needs as we wish to explore the full gamut of possibilities with respect to transformations on quantum states.
-Hence we set the following definitions:

-\begin{definition}[Problem] Let $\mathbb{D}$ be the set of all density operators.
-A problem is a function